CiscoCloud/vaquero-docs/docs/current/getting-started.md

 - To deploy 3 vaquero servers and 3 vaquero agents with the relay. `VS_NUM=3 VA_NUM=3 V_RELAY=1 vagrant up`

   #### Beware
-  **NOTE: you must set these environment variables in your session or pre-prend the ENV vars to every `vagrant` command.**
+  **NOTE: you must set these environment variables in your session or prepend the ENV vars to every `vagrant` command.**

   For example: `VS_NUM=3 vagrant up` will stand up 3 vaquero server VMs.
 Running `vagrant destroy -f` will only destroy the first instance, you must run `VS_NUM=3 vagrant destroy -f` to clean up all of them.
-Include *every* ENV var for *every* vagrant command, even things like `vagrant ssh`.
+Include *every* ENV var for *every* vagrant command, even things like `vagrant ssh vs-3`.

 ## 3. pull the latest docker image